 Our main focus will be on the case that the base graph is sparse (e.g., of bounded-degree).
-Furthermore, we shall focus on cases in which the subgraph testing model is different from other testing models.
+Furthermore, we shall be interested in cases in which the subgraph testing model is different from other testing models.
 Still, let us make a couple of comments regarding cases in which the subgraph testing model coincides with other testing models.

 The dense graph model is a special case of subgraph testing.
-As observed in [27, Sec.
-1], for the base graph $G = K_n$ (i.e., the n-vertex clique), the subgraph testing model coincides with the dense graph model.
+For the base graph $G = K_n$ (i.e., the n-vertex clique), the subgraph testing model coincides with the dense graph model.
 This is the case since adjacency queries (as in the dense graph model) correspond to edges of the base graph G, and the distance measure used in both models is the same.